magpiemodel/magpie/.github/pull_request_template.md

 - [ ] Reporting produces no errors and no new warnings

-- Get two approving reviews, one from RSE
+- Get two approving reviews (at least one from RSE)

 ### :chart_with_downwards_trend: Performance :chart_with_upwards_trend: